 I grew up on a small farm in the west of Ireland.
 It was a simple life balanced with time to play and also to work on the farm.
-I remember we would milk cows by hand, harvest crops and grow our own potatoes and vegetables.
-From 8 or 9 years old I became obsessed with football, and would play every day with my younger brother Paul and friends during and after school.
+I remember we would milk cows by hand, harvest crops and grow our potatoes and vegetables.
+From 8 or 9 years old I became obsessed with football and would play every day with my younger brother Paul and friends during and after school.
 I began playing for underage teams as I went through secondary school.
 I still worked and helped on the farm, I enjoyed driving the tractor and helping Dad with all the various jobs depending on the time of year.
-Growing up I did have bicycles, I enjoyed cycling around the farm but the main use was for transport to school, football etc. At the time there was no mountain bike tracks or races that I knew of, although it was not something I looked for.
+Growing up I did have bicycles, I enjoyed cycling around the farm but my main use was for transport to school, football etc. At the time there were no mountain bike tracks or races that I knew of, although it was not something I looked for.

 After finishing secondary school, most of my friends left town to go to college.
 I did not know what I wanted to do, I was a bit lost, i was looking for direction.
 At the time the easiest option was to stay at home and work in a local joinery, where I had done a couple of summers before.
-I was offered full time work, and it was good as I learned a lot.
+I was offered full-time work, and it was good as I learned a lot.
 We made hardwood windows, doors, stairs etc. I enjoyed working and creating with my hands.

 My weekends would now involve going to the pub and clubs drinking and smoking.
-At the time I thought it was pretty great to have money to spend and have fun every weekend, deep down I knew it could not be a long term solution.
+At the time I thought it was pretty great to have money to spend and have fun every weekend, deep down I knew it could not be a long-term solution.
 I was still living at home with my parents, brother and two younger sisters.
 At the time drinking and going to the pub was very much part of the Irish culture, ingrained for years and years.
 I started drinking relatively late, it was hard to resist as there was nearly a pressure to do so to fit in.

 A Pivotal time in my life was when myself and Mary Jo went to Thailand for 2 months in December 1999.
 This trip opened my mind to a whole new world, landing into the craziness of Bangkok was simply unforgettable.
 We initially stayed in the famous Khao San Road area before moving south to the beaches.
 It was a sensory overload and I loved it.
 We made our way to the beautiful island of Ko Lanta where we had a hut on a white sand beach.
-We were living in a dream, experiencing new foods, people and culture.
-For the big 1999 millennium party we went to Koh Phan Ngan where we enjoyed a massive beach party.
+We were living in a dream, experiencing new foods, people and cultures.
+For the big 1999 millennium party, we went to Koh Phan Ngan where we enjoyed a massive beach party.
 We stayed a week, with some more parties on the beach before escaping to some more chilled vibes on other islands.

 On returning to Jersey, I knew I wanted to travel more and soon we were applying for a work holiday visa to Australia.
 Our Thailand experience also gave us a very new perspective on life and how to live.
 I decided to go vegetarian, it was easy for me, I never really missed meat and was happy not to be supporting the industry of mass production of meat for human consumption.
 Myself and Mary Jo were getting more and more interested in health and wellness and the drinking and partying lessened.

-After Australia we went back to Thailand, and explored the northern Chang Mai and Chang Rai regions before crossing into Laos via a long overnight ferry on the mighty Mekong river.
+After Australia, we went back to Thailand and explored the northern Chang Mai and Chang Rai regions before crossing into Laos via a long overnight ferry on the mighty Mekong River.
 We continued into Vietnam and then Cambodia before arriving back to Bangkok after a few enriching and exciting months of backpacking.

 It was time to visit India, a country we had heard so much about.
 I was excited and nervous.
-We landed in Kolkata, we had nothing booked so got a taxi to the Sudder St area as we knew there was some hotels.
+We landed in Kolkata, we had nothing booked so got a taxi to the Sudder St area as we knew there were some hotels.
 The rain was pouring down and our taxi driver said the monsoons had just begun.
 It was late evening and dark, the streets were filling with water and it felt like we had landed in hell.
 The taxi stopped and the driver pointed to a Hotel across the street.
-I stepped out into murky waters that was half way up my calf, we grabbed our Rucksacks and trudged through the murky water and into the hotel, thankfully they had a room.
+I stepped out into murky waters that was halfway up my calf, we grabbed our Rucksacks and trudged through the murky water and into the hotel, thankfully they had a room.

 Volunteering in these centres certainly helped me deal with the poverty that is clear to see everyday.
 Beggars would plead for food or money, kids would surround us and look at us with curious smiles and wanting eyes, we were slowly immersing ourselves in Indian culture.

 We headed west, taking long train journeys that were always an adventure in themselves.
-At this stage I had a long dreadlocks, I guess I fitted in as many of the Sadhus, the Indian holy men had long dreadlocks.
+At this stage I had long dreadlocks, I guess I fitted in as many of the Sadhus, the Indian holy men had long dreadlocks.
 I kept the dreadlocks for many years and really loved them, they were part of me.

 Towards the end go our Indian adventure we both picked up Giardia, resulting in diarrhea and weight loss and some time to recover back in Ireland.
-Been back in Ireland was a complete culture shock after all our travels.
+Being back in Ireland was a complete culture shock after all our travels.
 After some months, we had not settled so returned to Jersey.

 Arriving in New Zealand in February 2008, we soon bought a campervan and started moving about, firstly up to Northland.
 We stopped in Keri Keri for a while to do some work.

-I had been contemplating cutting my dreadlocks for a while, and in the end I cut them while I was alone at Kai Iwi lakes.
+I had been contemplating cutting my dreadlocks for a while, and in the end, I cut them while I was alone at Kai Iwi Lakes.
 It was a beautiful setting for this moment which I made special.
 My heart was beating faster as I took the scissors to what had been a part of me for almost 10 years.
-I hung some dreads off the trees, I threw some in the crystal clear lake water, I set some on fire as I took some photos.
+I hung some dreads off the trees, I threw some in the crystal clear lake water, and I set some on fire as I took some photos.
 On completion I remember my head feeling so light and all I wanted to do was massage my scalp.
 It felt right and was the right moment, it was liberating and felt like a new beginning, and so it was.

 We travelled through the north Island and crossed into the South Island, going to Nelson thinking this would be the place where we would stop again to find some work.
-This did not eventuate, nothing was falling into place here so we continued on.
+This did not eventuate, nothing was falling into place here so we continued.
 Christchurch was going to be the next destination, but before that we popped into Hanmer Springs, not really knowing anything about it, just knowing that we needed petrol for the van, which was unfortunately a gas guzzler.

 That same day, Mary Jo went into the main Spa and enquired about any Massage Therapist jobs.
 She walked out with a job.
 Afterwards, at a local cafe and chatting to one of the employees we had a room in a house.
-Within a few weeks I had found work with a local builder.
+Within a few weeks, I had found work with a local builder.
 Everything had fallen into place and Hanmer Springs opened its arms to us.
-I never in my wildest dreams though I would still be here in 2023.
+I never in my wildest dreams thought I would still be here in 2023.

 I had heard about this event called the Kiwi Brevet, that passed through Hanmer Springs.
 An 1100km unsupported largely off road ride around the top of the South Island.
 I was intrigued and really could not comprehend how people were completing this in as little as 4 days.

 Cycling and bikepacking consumed my world over the next years and the next big one for me was the 3,000 km inaugural Tour Aotearoa in 2016.
 Taking on this was a massive step up and I felt confident that I could do it.
-Unfortunately I only completed four days due to a knee injury.
-I was devastated at the time, however after 5 weeks I did go back and complete the ride.
+Unfortunately, I only completed four days due to a knee injury.
+I was devastated at the time, however, after 5 weeks I did go back and complete the ride.

 In 2015 Mary Jo and myself set up Vibrant Living Retreat, a wellness centre offering Detox, Yoga, meditation, Massage and more.
 We have facilitated many amazing retreats over the years, meeting some incredible people along the way.
 I was even able to set up Vibrant Living as a sponsor for my racing endeavours.

-Cycling is freedom for me, its fun, adventurous and empowering.
+Cycling is freedom for me, it’s fun, adventurous and empowering.
 I have been fortunate enough to have raced some of the biggest races in the world and raced against some incredible people.
 The bikepacking community are a great bunch of people, we all have a certain spirit inside that brings us together.

 So my story shows what’s possible in life.
 I was lost and lacked direction but I did not give up, I pursued and found a deep passion.
 Elements of Endurance racing has transferred to my life to make it fulfilling and exciting.
-I am now 100% committed to showing up for myself everyday, whether thats on the bike or not.
+I am now 100% committed to showing up for myself every day, whether that’s on the bike or not.

 Life is for Living